billhennessy/blog-chunky/the-right-is-fragmented-and-the-left-loves-it.md.md

 It's exactly what the enemy wants us to do.
 Let me explain.

 In 2008, I started working on a book, *Zen Conservatism*.
 The premise of the book was that the right was far too fragmented.
 We had too many organizations, too many publications, and far too many "number one issues."
-(If
+(If you have more than one 'number one issue,' you have no number one issue.)

+This fragmentation meant our forces were divided.
+Or our individual efforts were divided.
+No matter how much we did, no matter how hard we worked, nothing got done.

+Sure, we made *progress* every day.
+Tiny, increment
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4Njk0MjQ4MjksLTE5MDQ0NDM3NTZdfQ
-==
+eyJoaXN0b3J5IjpbLTc0MTA2Nzc1LC0xOTA0NDQzNzU2XX0=
 -->